Maria Mavroudi

-Maria V. Mavroudi (born 1967) is a Greek-born American historian, linguist, and educator.
+Maria V. Mavroudi (born 1967) is a Greek-born American Byzantinist, historian, and philologist.
 She is a history professor at University of California, Berkeley.

 Education

 Mavroudi graduated from Anatolia College in Thessaloniki, Greece; from the University of Thessaloniki with a Philology degree; and from Harvard University with a PhD in 1998 Byzantine Studies.
 Her doctoral advisor was Ihor Ševčenko.

 Career

-She researches the recycling of the ancient tradition between Byzantium and Islam; Byzantine intellectual history; survival and transformation of Byzantine culture after 1453, along with other various topics.
+She researches the recycling of the ancient tradition between Byzantium and Islam; Byzantine intellectual history; and the survival and transformation of Byzantine culture after 1453, along with other various topics.

-Fluent in classical Greek and Arabic, she also understands Coptic, Latin, and Syriac, and speaks modern Greek and English fluently.
+Fluent in classical Greek and Arabic, she also understands Coptic, Latin, and Syriac, and speaks Modern Greek, French, and English fluently.
 She formerly taught at Princeton University.